-sidelink CA, automotive industry shows strong interest towards power class 2/3 in contiguous and non-contiguous intra band SL CA to account for the fragmented utilization of different channels of 10MHz and 20MHz in n47 and to achieve sufficient communication range (5GAA LS in RP-240023)..
+For NR sidelink CA, automotive industry shows strong interest towards power class 2/3 in contiguous and non-contiguous intra band SL CA to account for the fragmented utilization of different channels of 10MHz and 20MHz in n47 and to achieve sufficient communication range [4].

-4.1
+The detailed objectives for NR sidelink supporting intra-band CA in ITS band are captured in [5].

+4.1 SL CA UE RF architectures

+In SL evolution WI in Rel-19, RAN4 consider the following UE RF architectures for intra-band contiguous/non-contiguous CA operation in ITS spectrum.

+For the NR intra-band contiguous/non-contiguous SL CA UE, the candidate RF architectures in Table 4.1-1 be considered to evaluate MPR/A-MPR requirements.

+Table 4.1-1 SL intra-band CA UE RF architectures for MPR/A-MPR evaluation